-A squad can drop an Objective at any time - simply place it within 2" of any unit.
+A squad that starts its activation carrying an Objective may drop that Objective at any time.
+Dropped objectives are placed within 2" of any unit.
 If the squad is in a Garrison, the Objective cannot be dropped outside of the Garrison.
 If the squad is outside of a Garrison it cannot be dropped inside the Garrison.
 A dropped Objective automatically becomes unclaimed.
 If a squad is out of coherency at the end of its activation, or fails a Fortitude Test, it automatically drops any Objective it was carrying.
 If an enemy squad is within 1" of this squad or in the same Garrison, they automatically claim it.
 If more than one opponent has a squad within 1", the Objective remains unclaimed.